Duchy of Cornwall Bill [HL]

 Groups Affected

-• The Crown Estate: The Crown Estate will gain significant assets and responsibilities upon the transfer of the Duchy of Cornwall.
+- The Crown Estate: The Crown Estate will inherit the Duchy’s assets and responsibilities upon the death of the current Duke.

 Powered by nyModel